tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 #### Models

 - Model classes include all logic pertaining to the object.
-- Model classes should include custom validations were required.
-Custom validations must include 118n translation of error messages.
+- Model classes should include custom validations where required.
+Custom validations must include i18n translation of custom error messages.
 - All resource models should have a label method, which is used to present a human readable identifier, preferably unique, for the model.
 This can (and in most cases will be) simply a reference to another attribute.
 It will be used in views as a card header, link id, etc.

 #### Controllers